aws-samples/amazon-sagemaker-secure-mlops/README.md

 More information and examples about the best practices and security setup for multi-project and multi-team environments you can find in the blog post [Configuring Amazon SageMaker Studio for teams and groups with complete resource isolation](https://aws.amazon.com/fr/blogs/machine-learning/configuring-amazon-sagemaker-studio-for-teams-and-groups-with-complete-resource-isolation/) on [AWS Machine Learning Blog](https://aws.amazon.com/blogs/machine-learning/).

 ### Multi-account setup for IAM roles
-For this sample solution we use three AWS accounts to simulate development, staging, and production environments.The following describes how the IAM roles should be mapped to the accounts:
+For this sample solution we use three AWS accounts to simulate development, staging, and production environments.
+The following describes how the IAM roles should be mapped to the accounts:

 #### IAM role to account mapping
 **DEV account**: